Top 13 Venture Capital Firms Investing in AgTech Startups

 Image of Sente Ventures - Top VCs in AgTech

-Sente Ventures is an international investment and innovation platform that backs early-stage startups.
-They operate as both a venture capital firm and an accelerator, providing capital and support to new companies across several key industries.
+Sente Ventures is an international investment and innovation platform that operates as a hybrid venture capital firm and entrepreneurship program.
+They support early-stage startups in sectors like AgTech, food, and logistics.

-• Industries of focus: AgTech, Food and Beverage, Logistics, Internet of Things, Retail
+• Industries of focus: AgTech, Food and Beverage, Food Processing, Internet of Things, Logistics, Retail

 • Founded: 2008